Yes, The Postwedding Blues Are a Real Thing—Here's How to Deal

 Lean on your spouse for support.

-Think about what you need from your partner.
-Do you just want a listening ear?
+Think about what you want from your partner.
+Do you just need a listening ear?
 Suggestions on what to do?
 Ideas for plans to get excited about?
-Once you know how you would feel most supported, have a conversation with your partner to explain how you're feeling, along with how you'd like to work together to combat those emotions.
+Once you know how you would feel most supported, have a conversation to explain how you're feeling, along with how you'd like to work together to combat those emotions.

 Consider marital counseling.

-Weinstein adds that this option may also help you learn how to communicate effectively, which can be particularly helpful for those who struggle with expression.
-"If a person doesn't know how to express their feelings, whether due to fear of upsetting their partner, starting an argument, or feeling unheard, it can be helpful to speak with a therapist to get tools to foster the healthiest communication."
+Hovis adds that this option may also help you learn how to communicate effectively, which can be particularly helpful for those who struggle with expression: "If a person doesn't know how to express their feelings, whether due to fear of upsetting their partner, starting an argument, or feeling unheard, it can be helpful to speak with a therapist to get tools to foster the healthiest communication."

 Redefine your relationship with your family.